saiinfo/Email-and-Password-Sign-Up-and-Sign-In-features-using-Firebase-Authentication/README.md

 # Project Name
-Firebase Authentication Sign With Google
+"Email and Password" Sign Up and Sign In features using Firebase Authentication

 ## Project Description
-Firebase Authentication is a powerful service offered by Google's Firebase platform, which allows you to easily add user authentication and sign-in functionality to your web or mobile applications.
+This web application project demonstrates how to implement "Email and Password" Sign Up and Sign In features using Firebase Authentication.
+The application allows users to sign up for an account using their email and password and then sign in with the same credentials to access the platform's features and services.

  ### Prerequisites
 Before getting started, make sure you have the following set up: